Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

 \subsection{Posterior inference}

-With the likelihood and priors formulated, we now derive our MCMC algorithm by leveraging the Bayesian backfitting algorithm of \citet{Chipman2010} and the generalised Bayesian backfitting algorithm of \citet{Murray2021} to sample $\smash{\{\mathcal{T}^{(\mathrm{c})}_{hj}, \Lambda_{hj}\}_{h=1}^{m_\theta}}$ and $\smash{\{\mathcal{T}^{(0)}_{hj}, \mathcal{M}_{hj}\}_{h=1}^{m_\zeta}}$, respectively.
+With the likelihood and priors formulated, we now derive our MCMC algorithm by leveraging the Bayesian backfitting and generalised Bayesian backfitting algorithms of \citet{Chipman2010} and \citet{Murray2021} to sample $\smash{\{\mathcal{T}^{(\mathrm{c})}_{hj}, \Lambda_{hj}\}_{h=1}^{m_\theta}}$ and $\smash{\{\mathcal{T}^{(0)}_{hj}, \mathcal{M}_{hj}\}_{h=1}^{m_\zeta}}$, respectively.
 This is facilitated by the factorisation of the augmented likelihood in \eqref{eq:augmented_likelihood_zanim_ln_bart_further}, which allows conditionally independent updates to be carried out across the categories $j\in\{1,\ldots,d\}$, for each $\smash{f_j^{(\mathrm{c})}}$ and $\smash{f_j^{(0)}}$.
-Again, we derive the algorithm for the ZANIM-LN-BART model and recall that ZANIM-BART is recovered as a special case by setting the random effects $u_{ij}=0$.
+Again, we derive the algorithm for ZANIM-LN-BART and recall that ZANIM-BART is recovered as a special case by removing the random effects.
 To implement these Bayesian backfitting schemes, we require the integrated likelihood functions for the trees and the full conditional distributions of the corresponding terminal node parameters.

 We begin by deriving these quantities for the tree ensembles $\smash{f_j^{(\mathrm{c})}}$ associated with the compositional probabilities.
 Let $\smash{\mathcal{T}^{(\mathrm{c})}_{(h)j}}$ and $\Lambda_{(h)j}$ denote the tree topologies and the terminal node parameters for all trees of category $j$, excluding the $h$-th.
 Following \citet{Murray2021}, we denote by $\smash{f^{(\mathrm{c})}_{(h)j}}(\mathbf{x}_i) = \prod_{\ell \neq h} g(\mathbf{x}_i; \mathcal{T}^{(\mathrm{c})}_{\ell j}, \Lambda^{(\mathrm{c})}_{\ell j})$ the fit from all but the $h$-th tree of category $j$.
 By integrating out $\Lambda_{hj}$ from the augmented likelihood in \eqref{eq:augmented_likelihood_zanim_ln_bart} using their conditionally conjugate priors, it can be shown that